replayio/recordings-cli/README.md

 `replay-recordings <command>`

 Possible commands are given below.
 These may be used with the `--directory <dir>` option to override the default recording directory, or `--server <address>` to override the default server address.
+When uploading, an API key is required, which can be passed via `--api-key <key>` or by setting the `RECORD_REPLAY_API_KEY` environment variable.

 ### ls